Bluevipe21/fillingTank_controlSystem/README.md

 $Q_{in} = Ake_{h} + h(\frac{\rho g}{R})$

-And this is the control function i used to develop the simulation on Matlab and Simulink.
-The value of the resistance used is invented for test purpose, but i hope it helps to someone.
+Here, the input flow rate is separated on one side of the equation.
+This is the control function that I have used to develop a simulation using Matlab and Simulink.
+Please note that the resistance value used is for testing purposes only, but I hope it is helpful to someone that read this.